In Exercises 25-34, begin by graphing f(x) = 2^x. Then use transf... | Channels for Pearson+

 In Exercises 25-34, begin by graphing f(x) = 2^x.
 Then use transformations of this graph to graph the given function.
 Be sure to graph and give equations of the asymptotes.
 Use the graphs to determine each function's domain and range.
-If applicable, use a graphing utility to confirm your hand-drawn graphs. h(x) = 2^(x+1) – 1
+If applicable, use a graphing utility to confirm your hand-drawn graphs. g(x) = 2.2^x

 Verified Solution